wp-plugins/wordpress-football-leagues/readme.txt

 1. Upload the plugin folder (i.e. wp-football-leagues) to the /wp-content/plugins/ directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Add the widget to a side bar through the 'Apperance > Widgets' menu in WordPress.
+3. Add the widget to a side bar through the 'Appearance > Widgets' menu in WordPress.
 4. Tweek the options to suit your needs.
 4. Enjoy!

 == Use ==

-Worpress Football Leagues is very easy to use, however if you do get stuck or have any questions, see http://www.ajthomas.co.uk/footballleagues for more information.
+Wordpress Football Leagues is very easy to use, however if you do get stuck or have any questions, see [my website] for more information.

 == Help / Bugs ==

-If you need help please post a comment at http://www.ajthomas.co.uk/footballleagues and we will answer it as quickly as we can.
+If you need help please post a comment on [my website] and I’ll will answer it as quickly as I can.

 == Requested Features ==

-If you have any requests, please post a comment at http://www.ajthomas.co.uk/footballleagues.
+If you have any requests, please post a comment on [my website].

 == Changelog ==

+= 0.4.4 =
+NEW LEAGUES ADDED:
+- Scotland
+ - Premiership, Championship, League One and League Two
+- Norway
+ - Tippeligaen

+Norway?
+Thats right, Norway.
+A Customer asked if I would add the Tippeligaen and I obliged.
+Are there any leagues you’d like to see?
+Please let me know over on [my website]

 = 0.4.2 =
 Updating URLS, not important to update.
 Yo can skip this one.